Best EPCOT Forever Fireworks Viewing Spots

-This post highlights the best viewing spots for the IllumiNations fireworks at Epcot in Walt Disney World.
+This viewing guide highlights the best & worst viewing spots for EPCOT Forever fireworks at Walt Disney World, which recently replaced Harmonious.
 Here we will provide some general tips about the best locations, and point out the best of these on a map of World Showcase.
-I’ve watched and photographed IllumiNations way too many times (actually, you can never see IllumiNations too many times–it’s by far the best nighttime spectacular at Walt Disney World) and can say that not all viewing spots for Illuminations were created equally.
+(Updated April 5, 2023.)

 The first thing you should do when arriving at any potential viewing spot is to survey the area above and around you to see if there are any torches, light poles, or trees blocking your view of the Lagoon.
 If so, and you still have the time to find a different spot, do so.

-It isn’t like Wishes in this regard, as some spots that have good views of Cinderella Castle actually are poor views of the fireworks due to perspective distortion.
-There’s no perspective distortion here.
-The bad news is that IllumiNations doesn’t just take place high in the air…it also has low-level fireworks and a globe display, meaning you really will want a “front row” spot along the rails around World Showcase Lagoon.
+It isn’t like Happily Ever After in this regard, as some spots that have good views of Cinderella Castle actually are poor views of the fireworks due to perspective distortion.
+There’s no perspective distortion with the fireworks at EPCOT.
+The other good news is that with IllumiNations (and its globe) gone, there’s really no longer any reason for a “front row” spot along the rails around World Showcase Lagoon.

 That pretty much covers the basics, now let’s take a look at my favorite specific spots…

 #1 – Front of the House: The best view of the show is known informally as the “Front of the House,” and is located between the two gift shops at the entrance to World Showcase.
 Supposedly, this is the view around which the show was designed.

 Previously, this was the FastPass+ viewing area or reserved seating for special events.
 Thus far, it has not been converted to a Genie+ Lightning Lane or dessert party viewing area, which we keep expecting to happen.
 That means it’s a great, wide open view for the time being.